-The chemical properties of fabricated membranes were analysed by Fourier Transform Infrared Spectrometer (FTIR).
+The chemical properties of fabricated membranes were analysed by Fourier transform infrared (FTIR) spectrometer.
 The spectra analysis was performed in determination of functional groups of the fabricated membranes.
-The fabricated membranes also were analysed before and after adsorption process in order to observe that there was BSA ions binding at the surfaces of membranes samples.
-A FTIR spectrometer (NICOLEST iS10, USA) was employed for this purpose.
+The fabricated membranes also were analysed before and after adsorption process in order to observe that there were BSA ions binding at the surfaces of membranes samples.
+An FTIR spectrometer (NICOLEST iS10, USA) was employed for this purpose.